chasewolff/task-manager/README.md

 Contributions are welcome!
 Please open an issue or submit a PR for improvements or new features.
 Here's some ideas if you're looking to expand (these come from my TODO list):
+- [ ] Add Data Transfer Object classes to avoid issues with lazy loading and serialization.
 - [ ] Add pagination (10 tasks per 'page') and sorting (sorting by date or alphabetized title).
 - [ ] Create a front-end interface (Haven't decided on which to go with, though I'm leaning toward React for a learning experience.
 If you have any ideas, suggest away!)
 - [ ] Improve error handling and validation for API endpoints.